pinskylab/OceanAdapt/data_raw/readme_data_raw.md

 These are the raw data files for each bottom trawl survey, as originally provided by each data source.
-Each sub-directory has a dated zip file with the complete set of data files from that survey as of that date.
+Each sub-directory corresponds to an update (generally annually).
+Inside are sub-directories for each survey, each of which contains a dated zip file with the complete set of data files from that survey as of that date.

 The data sources are as follows (see links):
   + [AI](http://www.afsc.noaa.gov/RACE/groundfish/survey_data/default.htm)